Early Development Network

 Families of children with disabilities often need many different supportive services, including occupational, speech or physical therapy.
 These services help infants and toddlers grow and develop and also provide support for their families.
 The EDN Services Coordinator informs families about services available in the community, makes sure services are delivered smoothly and properly, and informs families about advocacy and support groups.
 Families are entitled to help from a Services Coordinator up to the time of the evaluation and after the evaluation if the child is verified as having a disability.

-You can find more information about EDN on the state webpage at http://edn.ne.gov/cms/
+You can also find more information about EDN on the state webpage at http://edn.ne.gov/cms/

 Learn more about developmental milestones from the Centers for Disease Control (CDC) at: